 - FotoFest displays a large array of work, spread between over 100 venues in the greater Houston area.
 Thanks to the welcoming embrace of local art organizations, it truly feels like an all-encompassing photographic experience

 - Enriching portfolio reviews are performed by publishers, editors, curators, agencies, and more.
 This includes an Open Portfolio night attended by hundreds of people.

 - A fine print auction features images for sale from around the world.
 As FotoFest’s primary fundraiser, the auction is a win-win situation.
 Participants have the opportunity to walk away with the art of their own, while the funds funnel back into everything that makes the festival great.

 8. Palm Springs Photography Festival

 Palm Springs, California, USA, May 6-11 2018

-Other photo festivals focus on elaborate exhibition, showcasing cutting edge gadgets, or connection with community at large.
+Other photo festivals focus on elaborate exhibition, showcasing cutting-edge gadgets, or connection with the community at large.
 None of these objectives drive the next event on our list.

 Designed with professionals and serious amateur photographers, the Palm Springs Photo Festival is primarily a networking opportunity meant to push those serious about their craft.
 Celebrating its 13th year running, Palm Springs mantra has always been “Inspiration, Education & Technology”.